 |Per Room||$400 - $2,000|

-A wide range of paint brands can be a good fit for your interior painting project, each with its own cost range and set of colors.
-Depending on the brand and the type of finish you choose, your interior paint cost per gallon will be between $10 and $93 for flat paint, $11 and $65 for eggshell paint, $12 and $70 for satin paint, $12 and $68 for semi-gloss paint, and $17 and $70 for high-gloss paint.
-Typically, every brand offers a high-quality and a mid-range paint and many colors and finishes from which you can choose.
-Depending on which one you choose, you can estimate your overall indoor paint prices per gallon.
+A wide range of paint brands can be a good fit for your interior painting project, each with a cost range and color set.
+Depending on the brand and finish type, your interior paint cost per gallon is between $15 and $100 for flat paint, $20 and $105 for eggshell paint, $25 and $115 for satin paint, $25 and $115 for semi-gloss paint, and $25 and $100 for high-gloss paint.
+Typically, each brand offers a high-quality and mid-range paint and many colors and finishes.
+Depending on which you choose, you can estimate your overall indoor paint prices per gallon.

 |Type of Paint||Cost (Materials Only)|